Graduate Degrees and Requirements

 - Graduate Proseminar

 All incoming graduate students in Classics are required to take a one-semester non-credit proseminar in the fall semester of their first year.
-This proseminar meets once a week and is organized by the Graduate Administrative Assistant and the Associate Chair for Graduate Studies.
+This proseminar meets once a week and is organized by the Associate Chair for Graduate Studies.
 Each faculty member who is present that semester holds one meeting; topics to be covered will include various aspects of the field and of the profession, as well as particular research skills.